Chris Clemons (defensive end): Philadelphia Eagles

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On March 16, 2010, Clemons was traded with a fourth round pick by the Eagles to the Seattle Seahawks in exchange for Darryl Tapp.

-He was originally brought in to play the Leo position in Pete Carroll's defensive 4-3 over scheme, but with the injury of Red Bryant after Week 7, Raheem Brock was moved into his place and Clemons moved to starting left defensive end.
+He was originally brought in to play the Leo position in Pete Carroll's defensive 4–3 over scheme, but with the injury of Red Bryant after Week 7, Raheem Brock was moved into his place and Clemons moved to starting left defensive end.

 Clemons led the team with a career-high 11 sacks in both 2010 and 2011.

 On September 24, 2012, Clemons recorded four sacks, all in the first half, in a victory over the Green Bay Packers.

-On January 6, 2013, Clemons suffered a torn ACL in a 24-14 playoff victory over the Washington Redskins.
+On January 6, 2013, Clemons suffered a torn ACL in a 24-14 playoff victory over the Redskins.
 Clemons was later placed on injured reserve.
-On September 20, 2013 the Seahawks announced Clemons will play for his season debut in Week 3 against the Jacksonville Jaguars.
+On September 20, 2013, the Seahawks announced Clemons will play for his season debut in Week 3 against the Jacksonville Jaguars.
 Clemons and the Seahawks went on to win Super Bowl XLVIII that season.

 On March 12, 2014, Clemons was released by the Seahawks.